Carshalton: Strawberry Lodge

 Constructed in 1685, Strawberry Lodge is one of Carshalton's oldest buildings.
 It was built by Josias Dewye who was described in records at the time as a 'clothworker and citizen of London'.
 In the late 17th century Josias moved from Chilworth to Carshalton to run a Gunpowder Mill on the River Wandle and decided to make his home nearby at the lodge.

 Located on the corner of Strawberry Lane and Mill Lane, Strawberry Lodge is owned by Carshalton Baptist Church.
 Besides being a place of worship it is also used during the week as a conference and training centre.
 During the 1990s the site was renovated by the Baptist Church supported by the London Borough of Sutton.

 Lavender Fields

 There are two historic lavender fields.
 One, at Oaks Way, Carshalton Beeches is a not-for-profit community project that manages three acres of lavender.
 The other, a 25-acre commercial site in Croydon Lane called Mayfield, is popular with tourists.
 It is located just within the Carshalton South and Clockhouse ward within the London Borough of Sutton.
 This area was once famous as the "Lavender Capital of the World".
-Although now it has been shut down due to a rat infestation.
 From the 18th to the early 20th centuries the North Downs of Surrey, with its chalky free-draining soil, ideal for lavender growing, were at the centre of worldwide production of lavender.
 It was a very prosperous part of the local agriculture.
 Blue fields could be seen all over Mitcham, Croydon, Wallington, Banstead, Carshalton and Sutton.
 The scale of the operation can be understood from the fact that the Daily News in 1914 was able to state: